polterguy/polterguy.github.io/documentation/magic/components/config/index.md

 The `root-folder` setting in this section allows you to change where Magic will store your dynamic files.
 This allows you to for instance have some folder on disc where all your dynamic files are stored, as an alternative to the default value, which is inside your Magic server's _"files"_ folder.
+The other parts of this configuration settings implies the following.

+* `file-service` - What `IFileService` implementation to use
+* `folder-service` - What `IFolderService` implementation to use
+* `stream-service` - What `IStreamService` implementation to use

+To understand the 3 settings above, realise that Magic supports _"virtual file and folder systems"_, through for instance storing files and folders in Scylla or Cassandra, allowing you to virtually resolve files from alternative storages besides your physical file system.

 ### sockets